Find Affordable College Courses

 Worcester, MA

-You’ll join some of the best and brightest minds around you if you attend Worcester State University.
-The school came in at #4 on this year’s Best Urban Studies Bachelor’s Degree Schools in the New England Region list.
-Located in the midsize city of Worcester, Worcester State is a public school with a medium-sized student population.
+You’ll be in good company if you decide to attend Worcester State University.
+It ranked #4 on our 2023 Best Urban Studies Bachelor’s Degree Schools in the New England Region list.
+Located in the medium-sized city of Worcester, Worcester State is a public school with a medium-sized student population.

-Read full report on Urban Studies at Worcester State University
+Full Urban Studies at Worcester State University Report

 The average amount in student loans that urban studies majors at UCONN take out while working on their Bachelor's Degree is $21,879.